Blog article

 • Average annual tax savings of 1.05% for ETFs versus active mutual funds, with even higher savings for small-cap and growth strategies where turnover is greater.

-• In 2024, large-cap mutual funds were expected to distribute 7% or more of NAV in capital gains, translating to a 1.4% tax bill at the 20% long-term capital gains rate.
+• In 2025, equity mutual funds continued distributing capital gains at rates of 5-8% of NAV, translating to a 1-1.6% tax bill at the 20% long-term capital gains rate.

-• ETF tax efficiency works best in taxable brokerage accounts, and it's irrelevant in tax-deferred accounts like 401(k)s and IRAs where gains aren't taxed until withdrawal.
+• ETF tax efficiency works best in taxable brokerage accounts.
+It's irrelevant in tax-deferred accounts like 401(k)s and IRAs where gains aren't taxed until withdrawal.

 • Not all ETFs are equally tax-efficient: emerging market ETFs, leveraged and inverse ETFs, and commodity ETFs have structural limitations that reduce their tax advantages.